Compressed air dryer: Desiccant dryers

 Schematic representation of a twin tower desiccant compressed air dryer.

 Desiccant dryers, sometimes referred to as absorption dryers, operate by absorbing water vapor into a porous media with a high affinity for water.

 These types of dryers are also referred to as absorption systems or getters.
 Because these dryers get and hold the water, they are minimally effective as a first stage dryer.
 If a desiccant is used in this role, the media quickly becomes saturated and the effectiveness of the dryer is negated.
 Desiccant dryers are best applied in a second stage or polishing role.
 They are usually used down-stream from a refrigerated dryer or some other primary dryer.
 When applied as a second stage dryer, they can easily and reliably produce dew points in the sub zero range.

-Desiccant dryers are typically supplied in two patterns, “Single Canister” and “Twin Tower” units.
+Desiccant dryers are typically supplied in two patterns, "Single Canister" and "Twin Tower" units.
 Single canister units have the outward appearance of a filter housing.
 However, they are filled with a granular media that must be periodically replaced.
-The media can be regenerated by baking it at a high temperature in accordance with the manufacturers’ recommendations.
+The media can be regenerated by baking it at a high temperature in accordance with the manufacturers' recommendations.
 Single canister desiccant dryers are typically installed in point-of-use applications.
 When applied as a second stage dryer, they can easily and reliably produce dew points in the sub-zero range.

 A variation on the single canister desiccant dryer is the Toilet Paper filter.
 These types of filters provide the same basic function as a desiccant dryer except they use an ordinary roll of toilet paper as their absorption media.
 When the toilet paper becomes saturated, it is removed and replaced with a fresh roll.
 The popularity of these filters is primarily based around their low cost, convenience and effectiveness.
-Surprisingly enough, these types of filters are very effective in point-of-use roles.
+These types of filters are often used in point-of-use roles.

 Twin Tower, or regenerative desiccant dryers, have two vertical tanks filled with media.
 The compressed air is passed through a pressure vessel with two "towers" filled with a media such as activated alumina, silica gel, molecular sieve or other desiccant material.
 This desiccant material attracts the water from the compressed air via adsorption.
 As the water clings to the desiccant, the desiccant "bed" becomes saturated.
 When the media in the first tank becomes saturated, the air stream is automatically redirected through the second tank.
 The first tank is then heated while a portion of the dried air, referred to as the purge air, is back flowed through the tank and vented to atmosphere.
 This process dries, or regenerates, the media in the first tank and makes it ready for the next redirect.
 One of the most significant drawbacks of twin tower desiccant dryers is their use of the purge air.
 Typically, a twin tower desiccant dryer uses some 15 to 20% of its capacity to regenerate the opposite tank, making these dryers inefficient and costly to operate.